brgillis/SHE_Validation/doc/prog_psf_lambda.rst

 **Details:** This product contains details of the test results in the data product itself.
 The Data.ValidationTestList element contains a list of sheSingleValidationTestResult objects, each of which contains the result of a single test case.
-For this test, only one test case is reported: TC-SHE-100004-PSF-lambda-R2.
+For this test, two test cases are reported: TC-SHE-100003-PSF-lambda-ell, for the effect on ellipticity, and TC-SHE-100004-PSF-lambda-R2, for the effect on size.

 Each of these results objects lists the result of the test (``PASSED`` or ``FAILED``) and details of it in the SupplementaryInformation element.
 For this test, these details include the Kolmogorov-Smirnov test statistic (either